LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 #### EBS Encryption

 Optional feature u can enable when u create a volume.
 An unencrypted volume cannot be enabled with encryption directly.
-U need to create snapshot first.U can enable encryption while copying snapshot or while creatig new volume from snapshot.
+U need to create snapshot first.U can enable encryption while **copying** snapshot or while **creatig new volume from snapshot**.
 Inorder to change encryption also same.
+(Note: While taking snapshot u cannot specify encryption)

 - EBS calls KMS service to get data key.
 - The encrypted data key is stored in the volume.